 - n) Appeal: Actions and determinations of the Inspector of Buildings concerning signs may be appealed to the Zoning Board of Appeals in writing within thirty (30) days, as provided in M.G.L.
 Chapter 40A, Sections 8 and 15 and in SECTION III.
 ADMINISTRATION, Sub-Section D of this Zoning Bylaw.
 The Board of Appeals shall have the authority to overrule or uphold any such actions or determinations.
 The Zoning Board of Appeals shall notify the Inspector of Buildings and the Town Clerk of any action taken by it under the Zoning Bylaw.
 Any further appeal shall be through the courts. - o) Variances: Applicants may petition the Zoning Board of Appeals for a variance as provided in M.G.L.
 Chapter 40A, Sections 8 and 15 and in SECTION III.
 ADMINISTRATION, Sub-Section D of this Zoning Bylaw.
-The Design Review Committee shall review all applications for sign variances in accordance with the Planning Board's Design Guidelines and shall provide a written recommendation to the Zoning Board of Appeals for its consideration. - p) The Planning Board may produce a compilation of sign photographs and sketches for illustrative purposes to help applicants understand the definitions and various provisions of this sub-section.
+The Board of Appeals shall refer a petition for a variance from the provisions of this sub-section to the Design Review Committee for review and comment.
+The Board of Appeals shall not act on a variance petition until it has received a recommendation from the Design Review Committee or 45 days have elapsed after such referral is made and no report has been provided.
+The Design Review Committee shall review all applications for sign variances in accordance with the Planning Board's Design Guidelines and shall provide a written recommendation to the Zoning Board of Appeals for its consideration.
+(Revised 6-2-08) - p) The Planning Board may produce a compilation of sign photographs and sketches for illustrative purposes to help applicants understand the definitions and various provisions of this sub-section.
 Such compilation is for explanatory and educational purposes only and is not to be considered part of the Zoning Bylaw.